simpleavr/s14clock/README.md

 - autodetect v2, v2l, v3 hardware
 - substitute underscore with space for ad-hoc messages
 - ad-hoc messages now follows transition in
+- implements %-[dmHIMSjuW] tokens in strftime() to suppress leading zeros and spaces